JasperFx/marten/docs/schema/cleaning.md

-# Tearing Down Document Storage
+# Cleaning up database

-For the purpose of automated testing where you need to carefully control the state of the document storage, Marten supplies the
+For the purpose of automated testing where you need to carefully control the state of the database, Marten supplies few helper functions.

+## Tearing Down Document Storage

-`IDocumentCleaner` service to quickly remove persisted document state or even to completely tear down the entire document storage.
+Marten supplies the `IDocumentCleaner` service to quickly remove persisted document state or even to completely tear down the entire document storage.

 This service is exposed as the `IDocumentStore.Advanced.Clean` property.
 You can see the usages of the document cleaner below: